Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations

 \section{Conclusion}

-In this paper, we have investigated the kernelization and FPT-algorithm of the {\problem} problem.
-In particular, based on 5 reduction rules, we obtained a kernel of $\bigo(k^3)$ vertices and $\bigo(k^4)$ edges, significantly improving the previous kernel with $\bigo(k^{12})$ vertices and $\bigo(k^{24})$ edges.
-In addition, based on refined observations, we devised an {\fpt}-algorithm of running time $\bigo^*(3.792^k)$.
-A natural direction for future research could be to investigate whether the {\problem} problem admits a square vertex kernel, or even a linear vertex kernel.
-Improving the {\fpt}-algorithm would be another interesting topic.
-In addition, exploring approximation algorithms for the {\problem} problem is also an intriguing question.
+In this paper, we have investigated the kernelization and {\fpt}-algorithm of {\probshort}.
+In particular, based on five reduction rules, we obtained a kernel of~$\bigo(k^3)$ vertices and~$\bigo(k^4)$ edges, significantly improving the previous kernel with~$\bigo(k^{12})$ vertices and~$\bigo(k^{24})$ edges.
+In addition, based on refined observations, we devised an {\fpt}-algorithm of running time~$\bigo^*(3.792^k)$.
+A natural direction for future research could be to investigate whether {\probshort} admits a square vertex kernel.